 Recently, I was wondering why Where To? on iPhone X didn’t show the activity indicator in the status bar while it was fetching places from the network.
 I discovered that iPhone X actually doesn’t display the system network activity indicator.
 Apple writes in the Human Interface Guidelines:

-On all devices except iPhone X, a network activity indicator spins in the status bar at the top of the screen as networking occurs.
+On devices without edge-to-edge displays, a network activity indicator spins in the status bar at the top of the screen as networking occurs.

-So the iPhone X simply doesn’t show the network activity indicator at all.
-While I consider this a bug and submitted a Radar (🐞 UIActivityIndicatorView should be shown on iPhone X) for it, I needed a solution.
+So the iPhone X, iPhone XS and XR simply don’t show the network activity indicator at all.
+While I consider this a bug and submitted a Radar (?
+UIActivityIndicatorView should be shown on iPhone X) for it, I needed a solution.